TPK24/Creditcardfraudprediction/README.md

     Task:

-        Prediction of data on the pickle file.
+        Prediction of data on the pickle file to know if our model is working properly.

     [New data prediction.ipynb](https://github.com/TPK24/Creditcardfraudprediction/blob/main/notebook/New%20data%20prediction.ipynb)